translate/translate/docs/styleguide.rst

   the string on its own line::

     def foo():
-        """This is a simple docstring"""
+        """This is a simple docstring."""

     def bar():